Bird intelligence: Tool use

 By this definition, a bearded vulture (lammergeier) dropping a bone on a rock would not be using a tool since the rock cannot be seen as an extension of the body.
 However, the use of a rock manipulated using the beak to crack an ostrich egg would qualify the Egyptian vulture as a tool user.
 Many other species, including parrots, corvids, and a range of passerines, have been noted as tool users.

 New Caledonian crows have been observed in the wild using sticks with their beaks to extract insects from logs.
 While young birds in the wild normally learn this technique from elders, a laboratory crow named Betty improvised a hooked tool from a wire with no prior experience, the only known species other than humans to do so.
 In 2014, a New Caledonian crow named "007" by researchers from the University of Auckland in New Zealand solved an eight-step puzzle to get to some food.
 Crows also fashion their own tools, the only bird that does so, out of the leaves of pandanus trees.
 Researchers have discovered that New Caledonian crows don't just use single objects as tools; they can also construct novel compound tools through assemblage of otherwise non-functional elements.
 The woodpecker finch from the Galapagos Islands also uses simple stick tools to assist it in obtaining food.
-In captivity, a young Española cactus finch learned to imitate this behavior by watching a woodpecker finch in an adjacent cage.
+In captivity, a young Española cactus finch learned to imitate this behaviour by watching a woodpecker finch in an adjacent cage.

 Eastern carrion crows (Corvus corone orientalis) in Japan have been observed taking advantage of road traffic to crack hard-shelled nuts.

 Carrion crows (Corvus corone orientalis) in urban Japan and American crows (C. brachyrhynchos) in the United States have innovated a technique to crack hard-shelled nuts by dropping them onto crosswalks and letting them be run over and cracked by cars.
 They then retrieve the cracked nuts when the cars are stopped at the red light.
-Macaws have been shown to utilize rope to fetch items that would normally be difficult to reach.
+Macaws have been shown to use a rope to fetch items that would normally be difficult to reach.
 Striated herons (Butorides striatus) use bait to catch fish.

 Observational learning

 Using rewards to reinforce responses is often used in laboratories to test intelligence.
 However, the ability of animals to learn by observation and imitation is considered more significant.
 Ravens have been noted for their ability to learn from each other.

-Scientists have discovered that birds know to avoid the plants where toxic animals dwell.
-A University of Bristol team have shown for the very first time that birds do not just learn the colours of dangerous prey, they can also learn the appearance of the plants such insects live on.
+A team from the University of Bristol demonstrated that avian predators may learn to avoid aposematic prey by recognising the plants on which they most commonly dwell, rather than the appearance of the prey alone.
+During periods with a higher proportion of juvenile birds, there was no difference in predation between host and non-host plants, suggesting that this avoidance behaviour is learned through foraging experience.